saadz-khan/saadz-khan.github.io/index.md

 ## Welcome To My Website

 I am Saad Zafar Khan, Bachelors of Electrical Engineering Student.
-I have insterests in AI,and Data Science.
+I have interests in AI,and Data Science.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/saad-zafar-khan-61a366196)